college of engineering white

 Food safety aims to determine the health and safety risks posed by the design.
 This includes not only what materials are food safe but also whether or not the materials are dishwasher safe and easy to clean.

 Usability aims to determine how effective the design will be.
-This category will be filled out by our group’s contact for the project so that the design we choose has a good chance of being effective.
+This category was filled out by our group’s contact for the project so that the design we choose has a good chance of being effective.

 Decision Matrix